suduwoniu/BEable-GPS/README.md

 # BEable-GPS
-Codes for design gRNAs for a chosen cytosine base editors
+Codes for gRNA design for a chosen cytosine base editors